maximenrb/Travelling_Salesman_Problem/Exact/Source/README.md

 	- Find path
 	- Total distance of this path

- * Program will output in a file named "instance_exact.out" in the directory "../Instances" with the following format :
+ * Program will output in a file named `instance_exact.out` in the directory `../Instances` with the following format :
 	- The first one contains the number of the vertices separated by one space, representing in which order the cities should be visited.
 	- The second line should contain the weight of the cycle.